ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 ### Collect alignment and summary statistics (optional)

-This step is optional, and is not part of GATK’s best practices, but we recommend it.
+This step is optional, and is not part of GATK’s best practices, but is good to have.
 It will output important stats for assessing sample quality.
 Picard’s “CollectAlignmentSummaryMetrics” gives several helpful statistics about the alignment for a given sample.
 Picard’s “CollectInsertSizeMetrics” gives information about the distribution of insert sizes.
 Samtools’s “depth” gives information about the read depth of the sample.
+Note that "depth" has huge output files, so it may be best to skip it until needed.

 	picard CollectAlignmentSummaryMetrics \
 		R=${reference}.fa \